twixt7-sys/twixt7-sys/README.md

-# 👋 Hey, I'm Bloo
+# 👋 Hello, I'm Twixt!

-Fantasy writer ✨ | Software Dev Enthusiast 🧠 | IT Student 🧑‍💻
-Currently building projects with purpose, depth, and clean code.
-Into crafting fantasy realms and writing systems that make sense—both in fiction and in code.
+🎓 IT Student | 🎨 Multimedia Artist | 🌐 Aspiring Fullstack Developer

+Currently on a journey to build and refine my skill set across various disciplines.
+Right now, I’m especially focused on:

+- Web Development
+- Mobile Development
+- UI Design

+Always open to learning and exploring new tech and creative avenues.

 ---